How to Find List Length Online: A Complete Guide to Counting Items, Filtering Duplicates, and Handling Delimiters

 red, green, blue - Newline — for line-separated lists (one item per line)

-- Custom — enter any character such as a pipe
+- Custom — enter any character: a pipe

-Pick the counting mode that fits your goal:
+Pick the counting mode that matches what you need:

-- All Items — returns the total number of entries.
+- All Items — gives you the total number of entries.

 - Unique Items — counts each distinct value once.